Arrays

 - Always quote array variables - Use

-to preserve spaces in elements - Remember zero-based indexing - The first element is at index 0, not 1
+"${array[@]}"instead of${array[@]}to preserve spaces in elements - Remember zero-based indexing - The first element is at index 0, the second at index 1, and so on

 - Use meaningful array names - Name arrays to reflect their contents, like

-in for loops to handle elements with spaces - Use associative arrays for complex data - When relationships between data are important
+"${array[@]}"in for loops to handle elements with spaces correctly - Use quotes when accessing all elements -

 Common Mistakes to Avoid